6 Introduction to the Command Line

 Filepaths (a.k.a. “paths”), come in two flavours.
 Let’s talk a bit about them!

 • An absolute path will start with the deepest directory in the machine shown as a /.
-Paths starting with ~ are also absolute paths, since ~ translates to an absolute path of your specific home directory.
-That is the directory path you see in the output of the pwd command you just ran.
+Paths starting with ~ are also absolute paths, since ~ translates to an absolute path of our specific home directory.
+That is the directory path we see in the output of the pwd command we just ran.

-• Alternatively a relative path always begins from your working directory (i.e. your current directory).
+• Alternatively a relative path always begins from our working directory (i.e. our current directory).
 Often this type of path will begin with one (./) or two (../) dots followed by a forward slash, but not always.
 In the syntax of relative pathways . means “the current directory” and .. means “the parent directory” (or the ‘one above’).

 6.6.1 A real life analogy for paths

-You have just arrived to Leipzig for a summer school that is taking place at MPI-EVA.
-After some questionable navigation, you find yourself at the Bayerische Bahnhof.
-Tired and disheartened, you decide to ask for help.
+We have just arrived to Leipzig for a summer school that is taking place at MPI-EVA.
+After some questionable navigation, we find ourselves at the Bayerische Bahnhof.
+Tired and disheartened, we decide to ask for help.

-You see a friendly-looking metalhead (Figure 6.2), and decide to ask them for directions!
+We see a friendly-looking metalhead (Figure 6.4), and decide to ask them for directions!

 I’m Happy to help, but I only give directions in absolute paths!